CodinGame/codingame-game-engine/playground/extensions/extensions-toggle.md

       toggles.myToggle = value // replace "myToggle" by the name of the toggle you want to use ToggleModule.refreshContent()
     },
-    // What will be displayed depending of the state of your toggle
+    // The labels for the on/off states of your toggle
     values: {
       'TOGGLED ON': true,
       'TOGGLED OFF': false